nhejazi/nhejazi/README.md

 computational statistics.

-- I currently direct the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a (bio)statistical science research group that works to develop theory, methods, algorithms, and open-source software for novel causal-analytic and statistical learning techniques, often inspired directly by open questions in the biomedical and public health sciences.
+- I currently direct the [NSH Lab](https://github.com/nshlab) (pronounced like "niche"), a (bio)statistical science research group that focuses on developing theory, methods, algorithms, and open-source software for novel causal-analytic and statistical learning techniques, often inspired directly by open questions in the biomedical and public health sciences.